peterhanania/Discord-Package/README.md

 </div>

-Ever wondered what Data discord collects?
+✨Ever wondered what Data discord collects?
 Or did you ever want to view what's inside of a discord package?
 Discord Package is a customisable tool that allows you to view your data in a fancy way.
-You could also use our exporting feature to share your selected data with your friends.
+You could also use our exporting feature to share your selected data with your friends :)

 This Repo is directly hosted via Netlify to discordpackage.com